Higher-genus quasimap wall-crossing via localization: Equivariant projective line

 \section{Equivariant projective line}

-When $\beta=0$, torus localization on the twisted graph space is closely related to localization on the moduli space of stable maps to $\P^1$.
-In this section, we perform explicit computations of generating series related to localization on $\P^1$, which play a role in the twisted graph space localization to follow.
+When $\beta=0$, torus localization on the twisted graph space is closely related to localization on the moduli space of stable maps to $\PP^1$.
+In this section, we perform explicit computations of generating series related to localization on $\PP^1$, which play a role in the twisted graph space localization to follow.

-First, note that the discussion in Section~\ref{fixedloci} can be specialized to the case when $N = 1$ and $r = 0$, in which case it recovers the Graber-Pandharipande localization formula for the Gromov--Witten theory of the projective line.
+First, note that the discussion in Section~\ref{fixedloci} can be specialized to the case when $N = 1$ and $r = 0$, in which case it recovers the Graber--Pandharipande localization formula for the Gromov--Witten theory of the projective line.

-As in Section \ref{fixedloci}, the $\C^*$-fixed loci in $\M_{g,n}(\P^1, d)$ can be indexed by $n$-legged graphs $\Gamma$, where each vertex $v$ is decorated by an index $j(v) \in \{0, \infty\}$ and a genus $g(v)$, and each edge $e$ is decorated by a degree $d(e) \in \mathbb{N}$.
-Each vertex $v$ corresponds to a maximal sub-curve of genus $g(v)$ contracted to the single point $j(v) \in \P^1$, or, in the unstable case where the vertex has genus zero and valence one or two, to a single point in the source curve.
-Each edge $e$ corresponds to a noncontracted component, which is necessarily of genus zero, and on which the map to $\P^1$ is of the form $[x:y] \mapsto [x^{d(e)}: y^{d(e)}]$ in coordinates.
+As in Section \ref{fixedloci}, the $\C^*$-fixed loci in $\M_{g,n}(\PP^1, d)$ can be indexed by $n$-legged graphs $\Gamma$, where each vertex $v$ is decorated by an index $j(v) \in \{0, \infty\}$ and a genus $g(v)$, and each edge $e$ is decorated by a degree $d(e) \in \mathbb{N}$.
+Each vertex $v$ corresponds to a maximal sub-curve of genus $g(v)$ contracted to the single point $j(v) \in \PP^1$, or, in the unstable case where the vertex has genus zero and valence one or two, to a single point in the source curve.
+Each edge $e$ corresponds to a noncontracted component, which is necessarily of genus zero, and on which the map to $\PP^1$ is of the form $[x:y] \mapsto [x^{d(e)}: y^{d(e)}]$ in coordinates.

-Fix insertions $\alpha_1, \ldots, \alpha_n \in H^*_{\C^*}(\P^1)$, and let $p: \M_{g,n}(\P^1, d) \to \M_{g, n}$ be the forgetful map.
+Fix insertions $\alpha_1, \ldots, \alpha_n \in H^*_{\C^*}(\PP^1)$, and let $p\colon \M_{g,n}(\PP^1, d) \to \M_{g, n}$ be the forgetful map.
 Then the localization formula expresses the class

 as a sum over contributions from each fixed-point graph $\Gamma$.
 These expressions can be stated more efficiently by considering the generating series

 for a Novikov variable $y$.